Roomify/rooms/README.txt

 Please do not use the download from the FullCalendar website, as we had to fork the actual FullCalendar library to add an extra view and provide some simple enhancements that made sense for this application.

-*It's not necessary to install the contributed Drupal fullcalendar module.*
+*It is not necessary to install a Drupal module called fullcalendar.*

 2. Install the colorbox module - http://drupal.org/project/colorbox